send2abhishek/social-media-api/README.md

 - After setting up environment file and node modules installation hit npm start
 - Server will start at port 5000 default.
 If you wish to alter this define PORT as key and assign value.
 - if you face any issue shoot me email- send2abhishek@live.com

+# For reference attached Er diagram and postman collection.

+Thanks for visiting